shader-slang/spec/proposals/000-cooperative-matrix-2.md

 Introduce new types and functions in Slang to provide first-class support for cooperative matrices and tensors, closely following the new SPIRV features, but integrated with Slang's type system and generics.

 Three new types are needed: CoopMat, TensorLayout and TensorView.
 The types use a few generic arguments whose values must be compile-time constants.

+All new types will be placed inside of a namespace, `linalg`.

 ### New types